 Your spouse wants to separate, and you don’t.
 The reality of a marriage separation can feel like a heart-wrenching experience.
 As a therapist, it’s even emotional for me as I walk with my clients through a uniquely painful grief process.
 When separation is not what you wanted, the fallout can be overwhelming.
 It can feel like an emotional earthquake, shaking the very foundation of your existence.

-This flood of emotions and the panic surrounding how to move forward can feel paralyzing.
-Navigating this challenging time with kindness and self-care and focusing your energy on the aspects of life within your control can significantly impact your healing process.
-If you’re navigating an unwanted marriage separation, explore these six areas of support and self-care.
+Approaching this challenging time with kindness and self-care, focusing your energy on the aspects of life within your control, can significantly impact your healing process.
+If you’re navigating this difficult transition, these six supportive practices can help you cope and begin to heal.

-Make space for all of your emotions.
+1. Make space for all of your emotions.

-Let your emotions guide you.
+2. Let your emotions guide you.

 Remember that it is okay to invite your ex-partner into a conversation about a potential reconciliation.
 However, it is not okay to cross a boundary that they have set.

-Make peace with your grief.
+3. Make peace with your grief.

-When you feel stuck in a challenging emotion like anger, denial, betrayal, or even numbness, ask yourself if what you are really feeling is grief.
-After the death of his wife, author CS Lewis wrote, “I sat with my anger long enough until she told me her real name was grief.”
+“I sat with my anger long enough until she told me her real name was grief.”
 Grief is a process, not a single expression of sadness after a loss.

 There are many metaphors around grief.
 My favorite is the ball in the jar.
-In this metaphor, the ball represents all of the feelings and pain connected to your grief, and the jar symbolizes you: your life and your capacity to hold those emotions.
+In this metaphor, the ball represents all the feelings and pain connected to your grief, and the jar symbolizes you: your life and your capacity to hold those emotions.

 Initially, when you experience a significant loss, the ball feels large.
-It fills the entire jar, making it difficult to focus on anything else and causing pain and overwhelm as it bounces around and hits the walls of your jar.
-Some say your grief will shrink over time and hit the walls less.
-But I believe that our grief for our most significant losses doesn’t shrink.
-Instead, over time, we grow.
+It fills the entire jar, making it difficult for you to focus on anything else.
+The ball is so big that it bumps painfully against the walls of your jar.
+Some say your grief will shrink over time and hit the walls less often.

 In times of emotional upheaval, self-care becomes even more essential.
 When everything else feels out of control, organizing your self-care can feel like the perfect gift to yourself.
 Taking small, intentional steps toward self-care can help you regain a sense of stability and nurture your well-being.
 Here are some ideas: